Judas Iscariot, the Betrayer of Jesus

 “Now this man [Judas] purchased a field with the wages of iniquity [the 30 pieces of silver]; and falling headlong, he burst open in the middle and all his entrails gushed out.
 And it became known to all those dwelling in Jerusalem; so that field is called in their own language, Akel Dama, that is, Field of Blood” (Acts 1:18-19, NKJV).

 Although these two gruesome death accounts seem to contain different details, they are speaking of the same event.
-The differences between the accounts are rhetorical, meaning the authors used different ways to describe the same idea.5 After Judas hung himself, he was buried in the field that had been bought by the 30 pieces of silver.
+The differences between the accounts are rhetorical, meaning the authors used different words to describe the same idea.7 After Judas hung himself, he was buried in the field that had been bought by the 30 pieces of silver.

 “Then I said to them, ‘If it is agreeable to you, give me my wages; and if not, refrain.’
 So they weighed out for my wages thirty pieces of silver.
 And the Lord said to me, ‘Throw it to the potter’—that princely price they set on me.
 So I took the thirty pieces of silver and threw them into the house of the Lord for the potter” (Zechariah 11:12-13, NKJV).

-All of these events had been predicted from centuries before.
-Whether or not Judas knew he was fulfilling them, we can’t know.
+They had been predicted centuries before.
+Whether or not Judas knew he was fulfilling them, we don’t know.

-After Judas’ death and Jesus’ ascension back to heaven, the disciples appointed another to take Judas’ place.
+But after Judas’ death and Jesus’ ascension back to heaven, the disciples appointed someone else to take Judas’ place.

-Judas’ place in the 12 disciples was taken by a man called Matthias, who had followed Jesus from the beginning.
+Judas’ place among the 12 disciples was taken by a man named Matthias, who had followed Jesus from the beginning.

 The disciples gathered, and Peter proposed,